hayeah/mustache/README.md

 ## Escaping

-mustache.go follows the official mustache HTML escaping rules.
+By default, mustache.go follows the official mustache HTML escaping rules.
 That is, if you enclose a variable with two curly brackets, `{{var}}`, the contents are HTML-escaped.
 For instance, strings like `5 > 2` are converted to `5 &gt; 2`.
 To use raw characters, use three curly brackets `{{{var}}}`.

+This implementation of Mustache also allows you to run the engine in JSON mode, in which case the standard JSON quoting rules are used.
+To do this, compile the template then set `tmpl.OutputMode = mustache.EscapeJSON`.
+Note that the JSON escaping rules are different from the rules used by Go's text/template.JSEscape, and do not guarantee that the JSON will be safe to include as part of an HTML page.

+A third mode of `mustache.Raw` allows the use of Mustache templates to generate plain text, such as e-mail messages and console application help text.

 ----

 ## Layouts

 It is a common pattern to include a template file as a "wrapper" for other templates.
 The wrapper may include a header and a footer, for instance.
 Mustache.go supports this pattern with the following two methods:

 ```go
 RenderInLayout(data string, layout string, context ...interface{}) (string, error)